 At the request of the internal and/or external examiner or supervisor if they anticipate difficulties with the examination or if they simply require the presence of a chair to assist them through the process.

-When a School or Faculty deems that an independent authority is needed in the examination process to ensure that the examination is fair and conducted in accordance with University policy and regulations (see section 7.3).This includes examination by video link.
+When a School or Faculty deems that an independent authority is needed in the examination process to ensure that the examination is fair and conducted in accordance with University policy and regulations

 When the School or Faculty recognises there are issues relating to the conduct of the research and/or supervision or aspects of the thesis that require the presence of an experienced academic to oversee the process.

-An experienced independent Chair will be appointed when a retired academic inexperienced member of staff is examining.
+An experienced independent Chair will be appointed when a retired academic, honorary member of staff or an inexperienced member of staff is examining.
 The candidate does not have any say in the decision to include an independent chair in the examination panel.
-However, the candidate and all parties involved with the examination process should be informed of the appointment of the independent chair and their role in the process (see 4.1 in relation to involvement in the nomination of the independent chair).
+However, the candidate and all parties involved with the examination process should be informed of the appointment of the independent chair and their role in the process.

 An Independent chair must normally: